The MEC Adventure Grant Presented by VIMFF

 The MEC Adventure Grant will award funds to local teams who have exploratory and human powered objectives in adventurous arenas.
 Our aim is to support Canadian adventures both in our own backyard and around the world, while promoting a multitude of outdoor pursuits and bringing the resulting story to the VIMFF stage for our community to enjoy.

-Join us at VIMFF in February 2019 to hear the stories from our 2018 adventure grant recipients:
+Join us at VIMFF on Friday March 1st to hear the stories from our 2018 adventure grant recipients:

 Drew and Jon are looking to capture the story about the water that flows into Howe Sound from the perspectives of it’s residents, recreationalists, and guardians.
 They aim to explore the headwaters of the Howe Sound and to use this to delve to the deeper theme of water, and the precious nature of these

 They will fly into Clenndining Lake, travel up the tongue of the Havoc Glacier and spend a week to ten days exploring Elaho Mountain, and the encompassing ice sheet, seeking first ski descents and first climbing ascents.

 The classic adventure component of this narrative will be juxtaposed with the story of water, it’s vitality, scientific and cultural importance.
 In addition to their experience in the Head Waters, they will be conducting interviews with professors at Quest University and members of the Squamish Nation S?wx_wú7mesh Úxwumixw, to add depth to the film, using their perspective of water in Howe Sound.